-Bali 1-week Itinerary
+Bali 1-week Itinerary, Indonesia

 Glorious Bali Island, home of 1000 temples, is getting more and more tourists each year.
 My parents and I decided to go have a look and I must say, I understand the reason why.
 The Balinese people are very friendly; they always ask you how you are feeling.
 In the beginning, this was a bit weird for us, but in the end, we started to ask questions back, because we also wanted to learn more about them.
 Our tour in Bali went as follows.
 Ready, set, go!